Technical SEO Audit Checklist For Local Businesses

 - Write a full business description using all 750 characters and include local keywords naturally.

-- Use the Google Posts feature regularly (at least once a month) to share updates, offers, and events.
+- Use the Google Posts feature regularly to share updates, offers, and events.
 This signals to Google that your business is active.

 Why Is NAP Consistency So Important?